d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 Frequently minibatch size and learning rate are user-defined.
 Such tunable parameters that are not updated in the training loop are called *hyperparameters*.
-They can be tuned automatically by a number of techniques, such as Bayesian Optimization :cite:`Frazier.2018`.
+They can be tuned automatically by a number of techniques, such as Bayesian optimization :cite:`Frazier.2018`.
 In the end, the quality of the solution is typically assessed on a separate *validation dataset* (or *validation set*).